amaranth-lang/amaranth/docs/install.rst

 Simulating Amaranth code requires no additional software.
 However, a waveform viewer like GTKWave_ is invaluable for debugging.
 As an alternative to GTKWave, the `Amaranth Playground`_ can be used to display waveforms for simple designs.

 Synthesizing, placing and routing an Amaranth design for an FPGA requires the FPGA family specific toolchain.
+The open source iCE40, ECP5, MachXO2/3, Nexus, and Gowin toolchains are distributed via PyPI_ for most popular platforms by the YoWASP_ project.

 ..
 TODO: Link to FPGA family docs here